 Route 2: Optional Portfolio

 - Here’s a great example of one way to approach this: Nicholas Constable on ZeeMee.
-This example strikes a good balance of professionalism and personality; somewhere between LinkedIn and Facebook.
+This example strikes a good balance of professionalism and personality.
+You could describe it as somewhere between LinkedIn and Facebook.

-- A helpful check for whether or not to include a personal detail: is it a topic you would be willing to talk about with a parent, mentor, or guardian?
+- Here is a helpful check for whether or not to include a personal detail.
+You can ask, is it a topic you would be willing to talk about with a parent, mentor, or guardian?

 Note of Caution…